unifiedjs/unified-args/readme.md

 <!--lint disable heading-increment no-duplicate-headings-->

-> **unified** recently changed its interface.
-These changes have
-> yet to bubble through to the ecosystem before all examples start
-> working.

 Interface for creating CLIs around [**unified**][unified] processors.
 Wrapper around the [**engine**][engine] to configure it with command-line arguments.
 Should be `require`d and configured in an executable script,